aaronjwhiteside/pipeline-github/README.md

 ### Requirements

-- This trigger only works on Pull Requests.
+- This trigger only works on Pull Requests, created by the GitHub Branch Source Plugin.
 - Currently this trigger will only allow collaborators of the repository in question to trigger builds.
-- The trigger takes a Java regex.

 ### Limitations

-- The Pull Request's job/build must be run at least once for the trigger to be registered.
-If an initial build is never made, then the trigger will never be registered.
+The Pull Request's job/build must have run at least once for the trigger to be registered.
+If an initial run never takes place then the trigger won't be registered and cannot pickup on any comments made.

+This should not be an issue in practice, because a requirement of using this plugin is that your jobs are setup automatically by the GitHub Branch Source Plugin, which will trigger an initial build when it is notified of a new Pull Request.

 ### Considerations

 This trigger would be of limited usefulness for people wishing to build public GitHub/Jenkins bots, using pipeline scripts.
-As there is no way to ensure that a Pull Requests `Jenkinsfile`'s contains the trigger.
+As there is no way to ensure that a Pull Request's `Jenkinsfile` contains any triggers.
 Not to mention you would not want to trust just any `Jenkinsfile` from a random Pull Request/non-collaborator.

-This trigger is intended to be used inside enterprise organizations that:
+This trigger is intended to be used inside enterprise organizations:
-1. Where all branches/forks just contain a token `Jenkinsfile` that delegates to the real pipeline script.
-See [Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/).
+1. Where all branches and forks just contain a token `Jenkinsfile` that delegates to the real pipeline script, using [shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/).
-2. Trust all their Pull Request authors .
+2. Trust all their Pull Request authors.

+### Parameters

+- `commentPattern` (__Required__) - A Java style regular expression

 ### Usage
 ```groovy